 In 1996, Congress enacted Safe Drinking Water Act (SDWA) amendments which authorize federal capitalization of state loan programs to help public water systems finance improvements needed to comply with federal drinking water regulations (P.L.
 104-182).
-This new drinking water SRF program (DWSRF) is similar in structure to the CWA SRF program.
-Elements that differ under the DWSRF include authority for states to make both loans and grants, to assist both privately and publicly owned community water systems, and to provide loan subsidies to economically disadvantaged communities.
+Since then, Congress has provided \$20 billion in appropriations for the drinking water SRF program (DWSRF), which is similar in structure to the CWA SRF program.
+Elements that differ under the DWSRF include authority for states to make both loans and grants and to assist both privately and publicly owned community water systems.
 To give states flexibility in meeting infrastructure needs, the law allows a governor to transfer as much as 33% of the annual DWSRF allotment to the CWA SRF, or an equivalent amount from the CWA SRF to the DWSRF.
-For FY2008, Congress appropriated \$829 million for SDWA SRF assistance (P.L.
-110-5).
-(For information, see CRS Report RS22037, Drinking Water State Revolving Fund: Program Overview and Issues, by Mary Tiemann.)
-According to EPA, 37% of the \$11.6 billion in assistance since 1996 (representing 72% of all assistance agreements) has gone to systems serving fewer than 10,000 persons.
+For FY2016, Congress appropriated \$863 million for SDWA SRF assistance.4 According to EPA, 38% of total assistance since 1996 (representing 71% of all assistance agreements) has gone to systems serving fewer than 10,000 persons.